Embedded Multilevel Regression and Poststratification: Model-based Inference with Incomplete Auxiliary Information: Discussion

 The EMRP framework has a few interesting directions for future extensions.
 First, the EMRP framework can handle general problems of data integration.
 Datasets from different sources may have incongruous study measures, resulting in incomplete auxiliary information.
-When combining two datasets obtained through different sampling mechanisms, we modify the $N_j$ estimation procedure such that we use only one of the datasets---the one with a selection mechanism that is independent of the incomplete auxiliary variables---to estimate the $(X| Z)$ distribution.
+When combining two datasets obtained through different sampling mechanisms, we modify the $\hat{N}_j$ estimation procedure such that we use only one of the datasets---the one with a selection mechanism that is independent of the incomplete auxiliary variables---to estimate the $(X\mid Z)$ distribution.
 To illustrate, the LSW dataset in our application is a composite sample of phone and face-to-face surveys.
-Given the indicator of the two survey components in the restricted dataset, we would regress $X$ on $Z$ using only the phone sample for the two-stage MRP, use sociodemographic cell frequencies from the phone sample as the initial sampling weights for the WFPBB-MRP, and use the phone sample to estimate the probabilities for the multinomial-MRP.
+Given the indicator of the two survey components in the restricted dataset, we would regress $X$ on $Z$ using only the phone sample for the Two-stage MRP, use sociodemographic cell frequencies from the phone sample as the initial sampling weights for the WFPBB-MRP, and use the phone sample to estimate the probabilities for the Multinomial MRP.
 Integrating data from multiple studies can also present multivariate incomplete auxiliary variables.
 Such a task would require an iterative or sequential estimation process to estimate the joint distribution, where the choice of WFPBB, multinomial, or MRP models can be tailored to each auxiliary variable and combined under a framework that is similar to multiple imputation.
-Second, in situations where marginal distributions of the multivariate incomplete auxiliary variables are available but their joint distribution is unknown---similar to the raking setting---the WFPBB needs to account for the known constraints when constructing the base weights.
-Model-based estimation approaches under known margins can be applied.\cite{BayesRake18} Third, EMRP can be extended to settings where the data are missing not at random (MNAR) because the inclusion mechanism depends on the incomplete auxiliary variables.
-For example, the inclusion of the face-to-face samples in the LSW study depends on the agency visit frequency.
-When evaluating the performance of EMRP methods under MNAR in our simulation studies, we found that all methods yield bias.
-Enhancing EMRP methods to handle informative inclusion would further broaden the circumstances under which MRP can be applied successfully.